 And this is her well-worn Swedish Tea Ring recipe card that she makes every year for our Christmas breakfast…

-…and the back.
+…and here’s the back.
 (Note the super basic frosting recipe, ha!
 Don’t worry; I’ll show you more details on how to ice and decorate your Swedish Tea Ring for Christmas breakfast.)

 This make-ahead Christmas breakfast idea rises overnight to bake in the morning, which makes for a super easy and low-stress Christmas morning breakfast.
 And the smells!
 There’s nothing like cinnamon and bread smells on Christmas morning.
 I highly recommend it for your Christmas morning family breakfast tradition!

 A Swedish Tea Ring became an Indiana Christmas staple, and I plan to keep up my mom’s tradition with my own family.
-Mmm, cinnamon bread.
+Mmm, cinnamon rolls.
 What foods and smells remind you of being home at Christmas?

 Keep reading to see how to make a Swedish Tea Ring – it’s an easy Christmas breakfast recipe tradition that both kids and adults look forward to each Christmas morning.